Relevant APIs:

 Usage patterns

-once you have determined the appropriate time frame, you must decide what to set your limit to.
+Once you have determined the appropriate time frame, you must decide what to set your limit to.
 We recommend looking at historical usage patterns for your product.
 Remember - the right rate limit should be above the normal usage pattern for your users.
 Consider how many tokens are used by users in the 95th percentile as a good minimum for the limit.
+If you have Lunar installed, you can see API usage patterns right from the dashboard.
+Click here to learn more.

 Cost

-lastly, consider the cost implications of your rate limit.
+Lastly, consider the cost implications of your rate limit.
 With the OpenAI API, each token has a cost (as of the time of writing this article, the GPT-4 API costs $10/million requests).
 So if your monthly limit for a user is 500,000 tokens, each user may cost you up to $5/month in API usage fees.
 Consider this cost against your revenue per user to ensure it makes sense in your scenario.

 Do remember that not all users are going to hit your rate limit every month (ideally, very few will).
 So even if the cost at the top of the limit seems high, it might be OK depending on your usage pattern.
 This should be seen as more of a stop gap for excessive losses.